 After every training round has been completed, and at certain intervals, take the time to assess your program and make appropriate changes.
-With practice, patience, and an honest assessments, you can create a training scheme that enhances your business and brings greater success to you and your team members!
+With practice, patience, and honest assessments, you can create a training scheme that enhances your business and brings greater success to you and your team members!

-Success Tip #1: Utilize the Training Immediately
+1. Utilize the Training Immediately

 Your employees have a lot to remember, and forgetting information or losing skills is all too common if those skills aren’t applied.
 Don’t wait a week or even a day to implement the skills learned during a training program.
 Whenever possible, use them right away, as in today!